Forged letters went unreported

 A coal group and two contractors knew about forged lobbying letters sent to three House Democrats before a vote on climate legislation, but the lawmakers were in the dark, documents obtained by a congressional committee show.

-The documents, reviewed by The Associated Press, offer a look into the millions of dollars spent on grassroots lobbying efforts.
+The documents, reviewed by The Associated Press, offer a look into the millions of dollars spent on grassroots lobbying efforts as energy firms battle over the climate bill.
 Federal lobbying law does not require public disclosure of such efforts to gin up pressure from lawmakers' constituents.

-A hearing before the House Select Committee on Energy Independence and Global Warming was put off at the last minute after Republicans complained they hadn't received testimony in advance.
+A hearing before the House Select Committee on Energy Independence and Global Warming was put off at the last minute after Republicans raised lobbying complaints that they hadn't received testimony in advance.

 The American Coalition for Clean Coal Electricity has acknowledged that the firm it hired through a subcontractor, Bonner & Associates, sent forged letters critical of the climate legislation purportedly from local nonprofit groups to the congressional offices.
 Bonner blamed the fakes on a temporary employee, now fired.

-The coal group disclosed new details in a letter to the committee chairman, Rep. Ed Markey, D-Mass., and one of the bill's chief sponsors.
+The coal group disclosed new details as a coal coalition in a letter to the committee chairman, Rep. Ed Markey, D-Mass., and one of the bill's chief sponsors.

 The coalition said that on June 25, it contacted its primary grassroots lobbying contractor, the Hawthorn Group, and "demanded that Bonner promptly make contact with the affected member offices and organizations."
 In a separate letter to Markey, Hawthorn said it instructed Bonner that same day to notify the lawmakers.